 What are Microsoft's responsibilities for maintaining compliance with this initiative?

 Participation in the FICIC is voluntary.
-However, Microsoft ensures that Azure, Office 365, and Dynamics 365 meet the terms defined within the governing Online Services Terms and applicable service level agreements.
-These define Microsoft's responsibility for implementing and maintaining controls adequate to secure the Azure platform and monitor the system.
+However, Microsoft ensures that Office 365 meets the terms defined within the governing Online Services Terms and applicable service level agreements.

 Can I use Microsoft's compliance for my organization?

 Yes.
 The independent third-party compliance reports to the FedRAMP standards attest to the effectiveness of the controls Microsoft has implemented to maintain the security and privacy of the Microsoft Cloud Services.
 Microsoft customers may use the audited controls described in these related reports as part of their own FedRAMP and NIST FICIC's risk analysis and qualification efforts.